goldspecdigital/oooas/README.md

 ### Setting and unsetting properties

 Each object has setter methods for it's supported properties.
-These methods all allow `null` values which must be explicitly passed.
-This will have the effect of removing the property from the output:
+Most of these methods allow `null` values which will need to be explicitly passed (see the next example for how to unset using variadic setter methods).
+This will have the effect of unsetting the property:

 ```php
 $info = Info::create()